mithril-security/blindai/docs/docs/advanced/contributing/setting-up-your-dev-environment.md

 ## Bare-bones dev environment [ 🖥️  ] <a name="Bare-bones-dev-environment"></a>
 ____________________________________

-To setup the dev environment without Docker, you will need to install the following:
+To setup the dev environment by hand, you will need to install the following:

 === "General"